modxorg/Docs/en/extras/migxdb/migxdb.tutorials/manage-child-resources-in-a-grid-tv-with-help-of-migxdb.md

 _old_uri: "revo/migxdb/migxdb.tutorials/migxdb.manage-child-resources-in-a-grid-tv-with-help-of-migxdb"
 ---

-# Manage Child-Resources in a grid-TV with help of MIGXdb

  Often we have the problem with lots of Resources in the Resource-Tree to be very confused at some point and we wish, we would have a better way to manage them in a paginated grid view.

  In this Tuorial we will learn how to create a TV which shows a grid of child-resources,